 Professional/Technical Unit Committee – Four (4) bargaining unit representatives, plus a Union representative, and two (2) employer representatives and a representative from the Labor Relations Office or designee.

-Social Worker Unit Committee – Three (3) bargaining unit representatives and two (2) Employer representatives.
+Social Worker Unit Committee – Three (3) bargaining unit representatives and two (2) Employer representatives and a representative from the Labor Relations Office or designee.

-Health Care Specialist Unit Committee – Two (2) bargaining unit representatives and two (2) Employer representatives.
+Health Care Specialist Unit Committee – Three (3) bargaining unit representatives and two (2) Employer representatives and a representative from the Labor Relations Office or designee.

-Respiratory Therapist/Anesthesiology Technician Unit Committee – Two (2) RT and two (2) AT unit representatives and two (2) Employer representatives.
-It is understood that the RT and AT unit representatives will attend only those meetings where agenda items relevant to their professional practices will be discussed.
+Respiratory Therapist/Anesthesiology/Electroneurodiagnostic Tech Unit Committee – Two (2) RT, two (2) AT, and two (2) END unit representatives and two (2) Employer representatives and a representative from the Labor Relations Office or designee.
+It is understood that the RT, AT, and END unit representatives will attend only those meetings where agenda items relevant to their professional practices will be discussed.

 Airlift Northwest Registered Nurse Committee – Three (3) bargaining unit representatives plus a Union representative and up to three (3) Employer representatives, which may include a representative from HMC Nursing Administration, plus a representative from the Labor Relations Office or designee.